 SMART provides reflective gear for commuters and Wilsonville residents after the time change to ensure safe travel when the roads are dark.
 If you missed out getting your free safety lights and reflective bands, please stop by SMART offices, City Hall or Charbonneau Country Club to request them (while supplies last).
-Cost-Saving Van Pools Available Commute with Enterprise & SMART Transit invite commuters to try a sustainable new transportation option: vanpooling.
-Cost is split among 5+ participants, and subsidized by
+Cost-Saving Van Pools Available Commute with Enterprise & SMART Transit invite commuters to try a sustainable new cost is split among 5+ participants, and subsidized by SMART with up to \$500 to bring down the overall cost per passenger.